whoschek/bzfs/README.md

-    bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is auto-detected that the source ZFS pool support bookmarks.The --no-use-bookmark option disables this safety feature but is discouraged, because bookmarks help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.
-Note that it does not matter whether a bookmark was created by wbackup-zfs or a third party script, or whatever the name of a bookmark is, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group number and creation time as the snapshot.
-Also note that you can create, name, delete and prune bookmarks any way you like, as wbackup-zfs (without --no-use-bookmark) will happily work with whatever bookmarks currently exist, if any.
+    bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is auto-detected that the source ZFS pool support bookmarks.
+The --no-use-bookmark option disables this safety feature but is discouraged, because bookmarks help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.
+Note that it does not matter whether a bookmark was created by wbackup-zfs or a third party script, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group number and creation time as the snapshot.
+Also note that you can create, delete and prune bookmarks any way you like, as wbackup-zfs (without --no-use-bookmark) will happily work with whatever bookmarks currently exist, if any.

 <!-- -->